Yama Dvitiya 2025 | Yam Dwitiya

 Goddess Lakshmi

 Exact time or Shubh Muhurat for Diwali Lakshmi Puja may differ from region to region.
-Diwali Laxmi Puja 2022 date is October 24.
+Diwali Laxmi Puja 2024 date is October 31-November 1.
 To perform Lakshmi Puja on Deepavali, Pradosh kaal, Nishit kaal and Mahanishita Kaal are very auspicious timings.
-These muhurats may vary day by day, but during Diwali 2022, Pradosh kaal is between […]
+Despite all the muhurats, it is preferable and recommended to observe Lakshmi Puja during […]

 Diwali 2018 | Deepavali 2018